Theo-Nelson/long-read-sequencing-pipeline/README.md

 ### Contributors

-This pipeline was developed by [Theodore Nelson](https://github.com/Theo-Nelson) at Columbia University Irving Medical Center.
+This pipeline was developed by [Theodore Nelson](https://github.com/Theo-Nelson) at the Columbia University Irving Medical Center.